v1.2 Back to TicketPayGo

 Per-Event Customization

-You can also set custom styling per event in TicketPayGo > Events > Edit Event.
-These styles will be applied when displaying that specific event, whether via shortcode or Elementor widget.
+You can set custom styling per event in TicketPayGo > Design, on the Events tab.
+These styles are applied when displaying that specific event, whether via shortcode or Elementor widget.
 Elementor widget styles take precedence when "Use Global Styles" is disabled.

 Tips for Best Results